Sell on first close at or above 100% of weighted ref

 4

 Hit Run.
-The results show every past signal date, the valuation at that date, and the 6-month and 1-year annualised return from that point forward.
+The results show every past signal date, the valuation at that date, and the annualised return from buy to whichever sell trigger you picked.

 Reading the results table